Comparisons

 Yoshino et al. (2021), Science NMN 250 mg/day Improved muscle insulin sensitivity in postmenopausal women with prediabetes

-Igarashi et al. (2022), npj Aging NMN 250 mg/day Improved physical performance in older men at 12 weeks
+Igarashi et al. (2022), npj Aging NMN 250 mg/day Improved physical performance measures in older men at 12 weeks

-Dellinger et al. (2017), npj Aging NR (Basis) 250 mg/day +40% blood NAD+ at 8 weeks
+Dellinger et al. (2017), npj Aging NR (Basis) 250 mg/day Increased blood NAD+ at 8 weeks

 Evidence summary: